tusharsune/Task.CodeSoft/README.md

-# Task.CodeSoft
+# Task's.CodeSoft
-This is The Repo containing the Task Codes
+This is The Repo containing the Task Codes Of the internship That i had completed at "CODESOFT"
 <br>
 Author- Tushar Sune
-<h1>Hello ,, Tushar is here .<h1>